DUP under mounting pressure to drop Assembly veto to let organ donor law pass

 “The Act would have to be commenced before the regulations could be laid.”

-Mr Maskey also said that no recall petition for the Assembly has yet been submitted.
+“The regulations are subject to the affirmative resolution procedure in the Northern Ireland Assembly and will be available to elected representatives by the beginning of next week.

+“Once the draft regulations are affirmed, a three month lead-in time will be required to facilitate implementation planning, including increased public awareness activities before the new system goes live.”

-On Friday, the chair of the Northern Ireland Affairs Committee Simon Hoare heavily criticised the ongoing failure to pass the laws at Stormont.
+On Friday, the chairman of the Northern Ireland Affairs Committee, Simon Hoare, heavily criticised the ongoing failure to pass the laws at Stormont.

 “It’s appalling.
 It’s a dereliction of duty and it is political self-service rather than public service,” he told BBC Radio Ulster.

-“Health matters are devolved, perfectly properly should be dealt with in Stormont.

-“The negotiations (over the Northern Ireland Protocol) are ongoing between the Foreign Office, not a devolved issue.

-“So my prayer is that the parties will listen to a father’s voice, will come together next week to elect a Speaker and to start to deliver on the modest and legitimate aspirations of the people of Northern Ireland.
+“My prayer is that the parties will listen to a father’s voice, will come together next week to elect a Speaker and to start to deliver on the modest and legitimate aspirations of the people of Northern Ireland.”

-“The decision to press the pause button is now starting to hurt people in real everyday lives.
-Now is not a time for politicians to sit on the sidelines twiddling their thumbs.”